2nd Armored Division (United States)

 The 2nd Armored Division ("Hell on Wheels") was an armored division of the United States Army.
 The division played important roles during World War II in the invasions of Germany, North Africa, and Sicily and in the liberation of France, Belgium, and the Netherlands.
 During the Cold War, the division was primarily based at Fort Hood, Texas, and had a reinforced brigade forward stationed in Garlstedt, West Germany.
-After participation in the Persian Gulf War, the division was inactivated in 1995.
+After participation in the Persian Gulf War, the division was deactivated in 1995.

 World War II

+Initial organization

+The 2nd Armored Division was formed at Fort Benning, Georgia on 15 July 1940.
+Under the first system of American armored division organization (also used by the 1st through 5th Armored Divisions), the 2nd Armored Division was composed as follows: